boazsegev/facil.io/docs/_SOURCE/0.7.x/fio.md

 Computes a facil.io Risky Hash - modeled after the amazing [xxHash](https://github.com/Cyan4973/xxHash) (which has a BSD license) and named "Risky Hash" because writing your own hashing function is a risky business, full of pitfalls and hours of testing...

-Risky Hash isn't as battle tested as SipHash, but it did pass the [SMHasher](https://github.com/rurban/smhasher) tests with wonderful results and is used internally by facio.io's engine.
+Risky Hash passed the [SMHasher](https://github.com/rurban/smhasher) tests with wonderful results and can be safely used for hash maps when hashing safe data.

+However, Risky Hash isn't as battle tested as SipHash and because of the great unknown, it should be considered "risky" and might be exposed to malicious attacks, such as [Hash Flooding Attacks](https://medium.freecodecamp.org/hash-table-attack-8e4371fc5261).

 **Note**: Although this function can be used independently of the `fio_str_s` object and functions, it is only available if the `FIO_INCLUDE_STR` flag was defined.